News flash: your neighbor is in the same business as you. The question is – can you handle gift basket competition?

 What’s this?
 Two gift basket businesses across the street from each other?

 That’s what I found and asked myself years ago while traveling by car on a popular street in New Jersey.

 The sight of both stores got me asking lots of questions.

 - Why did the second store open so close to the competition?

 - What did the owner of the first store think when the second one opened?

-- How does each owner differentiate herself to draw people into her store?
+- How does each owner differentiate themself to draw people into their store?

 The store situation made me very curious.
 I had to learn the back story, and I did by interviewing each owner for an article published in By Design, a former gift basket magazine.

 The owners, both women, seemed to not mind the proximity between their businesses.

 One owner operated a dedicated gift store.
 She formerly worked in a corporate setting, and when she opened her business, her marketing was primarily to those corporate contacts.

 She specialized in baby and pre-school gifts and toys and designed a line of gift baskets that grew from that specialization.

 The other owner sold two types of merchandise in her store – furniture and gift baskets.
 Seems like an odd combination, right?
 It worked for her.

 Customers who entered this store purchased furniture for their homes and often needed gift baskets to welcome new residents as well as for other gift-giving needs.

 You realize, from this description, that each owner targeted different types of buyers.
 That made each business unique.

 When you find a competitor in your area, it’s your mission to learn everything about them.

 - What types of gift baskets and boxes do they make?

 - Who are they going after for sales?